 A free workshop open to the general public, psychologists, counselors, social workers, teachers, parents and anyone interested in learning more about how to include and use play to understand our children and ourselves.

 Bethel Park Library 5100 West Library Road, Bethel Park, 15102

-Two (2) hours of Continuing Education will be awarded.
-This program is co-sponsored by the North American Society of Adlerian Psychology (NASAP) and by the NASW-PA, SW Division.
-NASAP is approved by the American Psychological Association to sponsor continuing education for psychologists and is recognized by the National Board of Certified Counselors (NBCC) to offer continuing education for counselors.
-NASAP maintains responsibility for this program and it content.
-NASAP is also approved to sponsor continuing education for ACT 48 for educators in the state of Pennsylvania Cancellation Policy: Should the event have to be cancelled WPSAP will send out emails to all in the WPSAP address book.
+Continuing Education Credits:Two (2) hours of Continuing Education will be awarded.
+This program is sponsored by the North American Society of Adlerian Psychology (NASAP).
+NASAP is approved by the American Psychological Association to sponsor continuing education for psychologists and is recognized by the National Board of Certified Counselors (NBCC) to offer continuing education for counselors, and by the NASW to offer continuing education for social workers.
+NASAP maintains responsibility for this program and its content.
+WPSAP is also approved to sponsor continuing education for ACT 48 for educators in the state of Pennsylvania Cancellation Policy: Should the event have to be cancelled WPSAP will send out emails to all in the WPSAP address book.
 If you are not on that list, please check with the Bethel Park Library the morning of the event.
 (412